chipsalliance/firrtl-spec/spec.md

 ## Ground Types

-There are five ground types in FIRRTL: an unsigned integer type, a signed integer type, a fixed-point number type, a clock type, and an analog type.
+There are six classes of ground types in FIRRTL: unsigned integer types, signed integer types, a fixed-point number type, a clock type, reset types, and analog types.

 ### Integer Types